sadneo/scripts/README.md

 # Scripts

-This is where I put scripts I write that I think are cool.
+I like to use loadstrings instead of full scripts sometimes.

 ### Credits

-> - sadneo - for programming
+> - sadneo - for coding
-> - detourious - for ui lib
-> - Aztup - for ui lib
+> - deto - for ui lib